dhuss42/inception/progress.md

 		[x] echo secrets in scripts
 		[x] set -x
 	[x] write README
+	[] change volumes to be placed at /home/login/data
+		-> look at bind mounts and driver_opts

 #----bonus----#
 	- Find defintitions for the identified unknown concepts in bonus part